-Parents who share custody of their children face a difficult dilemma when one parent decides to relocate to another state, taking the children with him or her.
-This is referred to as a "move-away" order.
+Parents who share custody of their children face a difficult dilemma when one parent decides to relocate to another state or even county within the same state, and wishes to take the children with him or her.
+This is referred to as a "move-away" request.

-Unfortunately, the sheer distance of a move will make it impossible for the parents to share the same custody and visitation schedule that they held before.
-The distance of the move may also make it impossible for the parents to share anything close to equal time with their children, thereby causing one parent to have far more time with the children than the other parent.
-If you need help with a move-away issue and custody modification, our expert team at The Buncher Law Corporation can help you address this stressful situation.
+The sheer distance of a move will often make it impossible for parents to share the same custody and visitation schedule that they held before.
+It can make it impossible to share anything close to equal time with their children causing one parent to have far more time with the children than the other parent.

 Factors Considered in Move-Away Actions

 A large number of important legal presumptions, burdens of proof, and circumstantial factors may come into play in a move-away action.
-However, ultimately the court will usually end up considering what is in the best interest and welfare of the child or children involved.
+Ultimately the court will consider what will be in the best interest and welfare of the child or children involved.

 - The status quo, such as who has been the children's primary caregiver, where the children have been living, going to school, associating with friends and relatives, etc.